LMG/virtual-mic/README.md

 /home/your_username/.local/bin

-and installs the hello-world.desktop file to
+and installs the mixmic.desktop file to

 /home/your_username/.local/share/applications